harshg28101999/harshg28101999/README.md

 ## Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning about Artificial Intelligence
+- 🌱 I’m currently learning about JavaScript & App Development
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: harshgupta7308@gmail.com